There are two walks through the conservation area as well as a campground.

-Easy walk with stream crossing This loop track starts from the campground, crossing a small stream and then gently climbing to a ridge where there are large kaikahikatea and tötara.
+Short walk with stream crossing This loop track starts from the campground, crossing a small stream and then climbing to a ridge where there are large kaikahikatea and tötara.
 The most impressive is a stately tötara about three metres in diameter.
 The track then returns via the Burke Hut memorial.

 Time: 2 hours return

 Easy tramping with stream crossings.
 This track starts from the Pioneer Park campground and climbs through regenerating native bush and then through introduced forestry trees.
 The return leg drops steeply into a native bush gully and zigzags (seven times) across the stream before meeting the original track.
 A left turn takes you back to the campground.